hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 # Resource: aws_kinesis_firehose_delivery_stream

 Provides a Kinesis Firehose Delivery Stream resource.
-Amazon Kinesis Firehose is a fully managed, elastic service to easily deliver real-time data streams to destinations such as Amazon S3 and Amazon Redshift.
+Amazon Kinesis Firehose is a fully managed, elastic service to easily deliver real-time data streams to destinations such as Amazon S3 , Amazon Redshift and Snowflake.

 For more details, see the [Amazon Kinesis Firehose Documentation][1].